statsig-io/docs/docs/dynamic-config/introduction.md

+---
+title: Dynamic Config
+sidebar_label: Introduction
+slug: /dynamic-config
+---
-# What is dynamic config?
+## What is dynamic config?
 Dynamic config is a tool that replaces hard-coded values in your application with configuration parameters defined on the server.
 These configuration parameters can include any property across your client-side or server-side application code, from button colors to ranking configurations.
 This enables you to control the behavior of your application dynamically in near real-time.

 ## When to use dynamic config